Everything we know about the Nintendo Switch 2

 Switch 2 games

-Speaking of Xbox, it looks like the next mainline entry in the hugely popular Persona series could be heading to the Series X/S and the Switch 2, along with PlayStation.
-That's according to industry insiders Nate the Hate and Midori, who claimed Persona 6 will be multi-platform.
+Speaking of Xbox, it looks like the next mainline entry in the hugely popular Persona series could also be heading to the Series X/S and the Switch 2, along with PlayStation.
+That's according to industry insiders Nate the Hate as well as Midori again, who claimed Persona 6 will be multi-platform.
+Midori has also claimed that Persona 6 could be one of the games showcased during the Switch 2 reveal.

 Another first-party title that could be heading to the Switch 2 is Pokémon Legends: Z-A, which was announced during the Pokémon Presents for Pokémon Day 2024.
 What's interesting about the reveal of this new Pokémon game, which is set in a futuristic version of Lumiose City, is that Game Freak said it will have a "simultaneous" worldwide release on "Nintendo Switch systems" in 2025.
 This wording could indicate that Pokémon Legends: Z-A will be a cross-gen game and a Switch 2 launch title.
 Whatever games Nintendo does have lined-up for its next console, latest reports indicate that, as of right now, there are no new major first-party games in the testing pipeline.
 That's according to Kotaku sources, who claimed there has been a testing "lull" at Nintendo's North American operation.

-With the Switch 2 expected to launch in early 2025, it also means Nintendo will have some shiny new hardware out around the time that GTA 6 launches.
-Rockstar's next game is one of the most eagerly anticipated games of all time, and it's also due out in 2025.
+With the Switch 2 expected to launch in early 2025, it also means Nintendo will have some shiny new hardware out in time for the highly anticipated launch of GTA 6.
+Rockstar's next game is one of the most eagerly awaited games of all time, and it's also due out in 2025.
 However, according to Digital Foundry, given what we've heard about the Switch 2's specs a port of GTA 6 looks "very, very tricky to pull off".
 You can watch the full analysis from DF below.

 For more Switch 2 coverage, find out how the Nintendo Accounts system will help ease the move to the next-generation Switch, or how it looked for a brief moment like the Switch 2 release could have been leaked during CES 2024.
 Alternatively, if all this talk of the Switch 2 reveal is bringing back memories of the original console's launch, why don't you take a look at how we covered the big reveal back in 2016, along with Digital Foundry's Nintendo Switch review from 2017.